How you can be seated in a

 you’re supporting the ends of your shins as near as possible to your knees on

-the upper sides of your ankles and feet, curve or lean also toward the side far
+the upper sides of your ankles and feet you need to curve or lean also toward

-enough to press your shin downward firmly on your ankle and foot –between your
+the side far enough to press your shin downward firmly on your ankle and foot

-ankle and heel- of your opposite leg beneath it.
-If you appear to be leaning toward
+–between your ankle and heel- of your opposite leg beneath it.
+If you appear to

-the side too far you might need to explain that you need to lean toward the
+be leaning toward the side too far you might need to explain that you need to

-side that far for the uneven positions of your crossed legs to feel balanced.
+lean toward the side that far for the uneven positions of your crossed legs to

 4 The outer ends of your shoulders